ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 }
 ```

 We provide `useMemo()` a second argument, which says whenever the value changes (props.value), rerun the function provided in the first argument.
-This makes it so values don't get recalculated on every render, but only when they change.
+This makes it so values only get recalculated when they change.

 <br />